LLNL/zfp/docs/source/examples.rst

     simple > compressed.zfp
     simple -d < compressed.zfp

-For a more elaborate use of the compressor, see the ':ref:`zfp <zfpcmd>`' utility.
+For a more elaborate use of the compressor, see the :ref:`zfp utility <zfpcmd>`.

 .. _ex-diffusion: